-ENOTE If you received an Illinois Schedule K-1-P or K-1-T, refer to that form's instructions to figure the amount to include on each line.
+ENOTE If you received an Illinois Schedule K-1-P or K-1-T, refer to Schedule K-1-P(2), Partner's and Shareholder's Instructions, or Schedule K-1-T(2), Beneficiary's Instructions, to figure the amount to include on each line.

-Special If the fiduciary's share of any business income was received from both inside and outside Illinois, you must complete Step 6, Figure your business income apportionment factor, before you can correctly complete this form.
+Special Note If the fiduciary's share of any business income was received from both inside and outside Illinois, you must complete Step 6, Figure your business income apportionment factor, before you can correctly complete this form.